Formative Influences

 Mid-century color is never arbitrary—it’s drawn from nature, grounded in material, and used with restraint.
 The palette we’ve selected reflects that philosophy and was assembled through hands-on time in mid-century modern shops and showrooms, working directly with materials rather than choosing from screens.

-Handcrafted olive-green tile, with natural color variation that echoes the magnolia trees just beyond the windows, anchors the kitchen backsplash and reinforces the connection between inside and out.
-Artisanal walnut flooring runs throughout the house, providing warmth and continuity, while cabinetry and countertops remain intentionally calm—allowing texture, grain, and proportion to lead.
+Handcrafted olive-green tile backsplash, with natural color variation, echoes the magnolia trees just outside the kitchen window, anchoring the kitchen and reinforcing the connection with the garden.
+Artisanal walnut flooring runs throughout the house, providing warmth and continuity, while cabinetry and countertops remain intentionally calm—allowing texture and grain to lead.

 In the bathrooms, color becomes more expressive.
 Terrazzo and patterned tiles in the first-floor bath reference classic mid-century geometry.
 The primary bath takes on a spa-like feel, with soft green octagon tile meant to evoke the calm of being among trees.
 The upstairs guest bath layers blues and whites in hand crafted square tile, designed to feel like passing soft clouds on an otherwise clear sky day.